Shou/Tombot/README.md

 A line using her functions need to be prefixed with `.` or `:` by default.

+Along with these functions a user may define new functions, use `help` to see what those functions are.

 * `>`
 Prints a message to the channel, or user if it is a private message.<br>
 Syntax: `> <string>`